techiediaries/techiediaries/_posts/2017/2017-02-10-cordova-inappbrowser-example-ionic2-native.md

 Now let's get started!

+## Create a New Ionic 5/Angular Project

-We will start by generating a new Ionic 4/Angular project with Ionic CLI 4 so open up your terminal if your are developing under a Linux/MAC system or your command prompt under Windows and type!
+We will start by generating a new Ionic 5/Angular project with Ionic CLI 4 so open up your terminal if your are developing under a Linux/MAC system or your command prompt under Windows and type!

-    ionic start ionic4-inappbrowser-example blank --type=angular
+    ionic start ionic-inappbrowser-example blank --type=angular

-> Note: Under Windows the recommended way to work with Ionic 4 is through visual studio.
+> Note: Under Windows the recommended way to work with Ionic 5 is through visual studio.

-Next navigate inside your project folder:
+Next, navigate inside your project folder:

-    cd ionic4-inappbrowser-example
+    cd ionic-inappbrowser-example

-Add your target platform using:
+Add your target platform using the following command:

     cordova platform add android